tinacms/tinacms-site/content/blog/simple-markdown-blog-nextjs.md

 Brain is the seed of intelligence something incredible is waiting to be known.
 ```

-Also, create a `static` folder within `src`; this is where you will keep images.
+Also, create a `static` folder within `src`.
+This is where you will keep images.

-## Install some stuff 🤖
+## Processing Markdown Files 🤖

 Next, we need to install a few packages that will process our markdown files.

     $ yarn add raw-loader gray-matter react-markdown

 [Raw Loader](https://github.com/webpack-contrib/raw-loader) will process our markdown files.
 [Gray Matter](https://github.com/jonschlinkert/gray-matter) will parse our yaml frontmatter values.
-And [React Markdown](https://github.com/rexxars/react-markdown) will help us render the body of our markdown files without having to `dangerouslySetInnerHtml`, which is good for everyone 🎠.
+And [React Markdown](https://github.com/rexxars/react-markdown) will parse and render the body of our markdown files.

-### Add Next.js config
+### Add Next.js Config

-Now that we’ve installed some packages needed to handle markdown, we need to configure the use of the `raw-loader` by creating a `[next.config.js](https://nextjs.org/docs#custom-configuration)` file at the root of the project.
+Now that we’ve installed some packages needed to handle markdown, we need to configure the use of the `raw-loader` by creating a [next.config.js](https://nextjs.org/docs#custom-configuration) file at the root of the project.
 In this file we will handle any custom configuration for webpack, routing, build & runtime config, export options, and a whole lot more.
 In our use case, we will simply be adding a webpack rule to use `raw-loader` for processing all markdown files.

 ```javascript
 //next.config.js